Fifth Harmony: 2015–2016: 7/27 and Cabello's departure

 On September 23, 2015, the group announced they had started recording for their second studio album.
-After a winter break, it was announced on February 25, 2016, that Fifth Harmony would be releasing their second studio album 7/27 on May 20, 2016.
+After a winter break, it was announced on February 25, 2016, that Fifth Harmony would be releasing their second studio album, 7/27, on May 20, 2016.
 The album is named after the day they were formed on The X Factor.
-It was later announced that the album's release had been pushed back a week to May 27 to keep with the album's theme of 27.
+It was later announced that its release had been pushed back a week to May 27 to keep with the album's theme of 27.
 The lead single, "Work from Home", which features American rapper Ty Dolla Sign was released on February 26, 2016, along with its music video.
-The single peaked at number four on the Billboard Hot 100 and became the group's highest-charting single in the United States, while reaching the top 10 in twenty-two other countries.
-The single also became the first top-five for an all-female group in almost a decade, following The Pussycat Dolls' song, "Buttons" which peaked at number three.
+The single peaked at number four on the Billboard Hot 100 and became the group's highest-charting single in the United States, while reaching the top ten in 22 other countries.
+The single also became the first top-five for an all-female group in almost a decade, following The Pussycat Dolls' song, "Buttons", which peaked at number three.

-7/27 was released on May 27, 2016, debuting at number four on the Billboard 200 with 74,000 album-equivalent units (49,000 in pure album sales), making it the group's highest-charting album to date.
+7/27 debuted at number four on the Billboard 200 with 74,000 album-equivalent units (49,000 in pure album sales), making it the group's highest-charting album to date.
 The album also marked the group's debut in Japan and South Korea, while also managing top ten peaks in fifteen other countries.
 The track "All in My Head (Flex)" was released on May 31, 2016, as the second single from the album.
-The song interpolates Mad Cobra's 1995 single "Flex" and was co-written by all five members.
-The album was supported with The 7/27 Tour which commenced on June 22, 2016, in Lima, Peru, visiting South America, North America and Europe with supporting artists Victoria Monét and JoJo.
+It interpolates Mad Cobra's 1995 single "Flex" and was co-written by all five members.
+The album was supported with the 7/27 Tour which commenced on June 22, 2016, in Lima, Peru, visiting South America, North America and Europe with supporting artists Victoria Monét and JoJo.
 The group won two MTV Video Music Awards for "Work from Home" and "All in My Head (Flex)" and was named by Billboard the "hottest young stars" under 21 for 2016.
-They performed their third single "That's My Girl" on the American Music Awards and won their first award from this show in the Collaboration of the Year category for "Work from Home".
+They performed 7/27's third and final single "That's My Girl" on the American Music Awards and won their first award from this show in the Collaboration of the Year category for "Work from Home".
 By November 2016, the album had sold 1.6 million equivalent units, that included sales, streaming and album tracks consumption.
 The group's last performance of 2016 and as a quintet was on the previously taped Dick Clark's New Year's Rockin' Eve, during which they performed "Worth It", "Work from Home" and "That's My Girl".
 On December 18, 2016, the group announced that Cabello had left the group and that the remaining four members would continue as a four-piece.